The GIF file format

 LZW compression

-GIF supports LZW compression, which is a lossless compression algorithms that is also used frequently in prepress (TIFF images are also often compressed using LZW).
+GIF supports LZW compression, which is a lossless compression algorithm that is also used frequently in prepress.
+TIFF images, for example, are also often LZW compressed.

 Transparency